 When I worked with a therapist for the first time, I did not imagine it was something I would ever enjoy.
 Part of it was the way I started.
 My parents nagged me into going.
 After doctors were unable to diagnose or treat my sleep deprivation, my mom suggested it might be related to mental health and that seeing a therapist could help.
 After months of resisting her recommendations, I finally booked an appointment.

 At first I perceived it as the mental health equivalent of eating healthy foods that tasted terrible, going to the dentist, or getting a physical.
 It was an unpleasant chore, but it couldn’t hurt.

 The initial months were difficult and painful.
 My therapist and I discovered I had constructed a subconscious system of negative beliefs to cope with the pain of living with undiagnosable, painful, relentless, and stressful health problems.
 Rather than protecting me, this system had poisoned my mind and exacerbated my physical issues.
 Continue reading I Actually Enjoy Going to Therapy

-Throughout Mental Health Month, we are focusing on ways to empower individuals to “light their way” to better mental health, happiness, and improved well-being.
-As part of this celebration, we are profiling “Mental Health Warriors,” individuals who have been outspoken in their advocacy and support for mental health issues.
-Today we caught up with lifestyle and fitness expert Chinae Alexander.
+Throughout Mental Health Month, we focused on ways to empower individuals to “light their way” to better mental health, happiness, and improved well-being.
+As part of this celebration, we profiled “Mental Health Warriors,” individuals who have been outspoken in their advocacy and support for mental health issues.
+We caught up with lifestyle and fitness expert Chinae Alexander.